Justin Orenduff: Career

 As a freshman at George Washington University he made 28 appearances and was 10–2 with one save and a 1.68 ERA, ranking second in the Atlantic 10 Conference.
 He transferred to Virginia Commonwealth University for his sophomore season and won Baseball America second team All-American honors and All-Colonial Athletic Association accolades.
 He pitched for Team U.S.A. during the summer of 2003 in the Pan American Games.
 He was part of a strong pitching rotation that included Jered Weaver and Justin Verlander.
 He pitched a shutout in the medal round against Brazil to lead the U.S. team into the semi-finals.

-Orenduff was selected by the Los Angeles Dodgers in the 1st round of the 2004 MLB Draft and assigned to rookie-class Ogden Raptors for the conclusion of the season.
+Orenduff was selected by the Los Angeles Dodgers in the 1st round of the 2004 MLB draft and assigned to rookie-class Ogden Raptors for the conclusion of the season.

 He split the 2005 season between Single-A Vero Beach Dodgers and Double-A Jacksonville Suns.
 He was a combined 10–5 with a 3.19 ERA for the two teams and was named to the Florida State League All-Star team.

 He was ranked as the 14th best prospect in the Dodgers system after completing the 2006 season for Jacksonville.

-Orenduff struggled at AAA Las Vegas at the start of the 2007 season and returned to Jacksonville, where his numbers improved.
+Orenduff struggled with the Triple-A Las Vegas 51s at the start of the 2007 season and returned to Jacksonville, where his numbers improved.
 He then pitched for the Peoria Saguaros of the Arizona Fall League after the 2007 season.
 He returned to Las Vegas for the 2008 season.